torsten-liermann/systemd-docker/README.md

 The above command will use the `name=systemd` and `cpu` cgroups of systemd but then use Docker's cgroups for all the others, like the freezer cgroup.

-## Pid File
+## PID File
 To create a PID file for the container, just add `--pid-file=<path/to/pid_file>` as shown below

-`ExecStart=systemd-docker --pid-file=/var/run/%n.pid run ...`
+`ExecStart=systemd-docker --pid-file=/var/run/%n.pid ... run ...`

 ## systemd-notify support

 By default `systemd-docker` will send READY=1 to the `systemd` notification socket.
-With the `systemd-docker` `--notify` flag the READY=1 call is delegated to the container itself:

-`ExecStart=systemd-docker --notify run ...`

-If this flag is provided to `systemd-docker` it bind mounts the `systemd` notification socket into the container and sets the NOTIFY_SOCKET environment variable.
+With the `systemd-docker` `--notify` flag the READY=1 call is delegated to the container itself.
+To achieve this, `systemd-docker` bind mounts the `systemd` notification socket into the container and sets the
+NOTIFY_SOCKET environment variable.

 Please be aware that `systemd-notify` comes with its own quirks - more info can be found in this [mailing list thread](http://comments.gmane.org/gmane.comp.sysutils.systemd.devel/18649).
 In short, `systemd-notify` is not reliable because often the child dies before `systemd` has time to determine which cgroup it is a member of.

+## Container removal behavior

+To disable `systemd-docker`'s "stopped container removal" procedure, the flag `... --rm=false ...` can be used.

 # Docker restrictions
 ## `--cpuset` or `-m`
-These flags can't be used because they are incompatible with the cgroup migration systemd-docker requires.
+These flags can't be used because they are *incompatible with the cgroup migration* inherent to `systemd-docker`.

 ## `-d` flag / detaching the client
 The `-d` argument to docker has no effect under `systemd-docker`.
-To cause the `systemd-docker` client to detach after the container is running, use
+To cause the Docker client to detach after the container is running, use the
-`--logs=false --rm=false`.
-If either `--logs` or `--rm` is true, the Docker client instance used by `systemd-docker` is kept alive until the service is stopped or the container exits.
+`systemd-docker` options `--logs=false --rm=false`.
+If either `--logs` or `--rm` is true, the Docker client instance used by `systemd-docker` is kept alive until the systemd service is stopped or the container exits.

 # Known issues
 ## Inconsistent cgroup
-CentOS 7 is inconsistent in the way it handles some cgroups.
-It has `3:cpuacct,cpu:/user.slice` in `/proc/[pid]/cgroups` which is inconsistent with the cgroup path `/sys/fs/cgroup/cpu,cpuacct/` that systemd-docker is trying to move pids to.
+CentOS 7 is *inconsistent* in the way it handles some cgroups.
+It has `3:cpuacct,cpu:/user.slice` in `/proc/[pid]/cgroups` which is inconsistent with the cgroup path `/sys/fs/cgroup/cpu,cpuacct/` that `systemd-docker` tries to move PIDs to.

 This will cause `systemd-docker` to fail unless run with`systemd-docker --cgroups name=systemd run`